ruby-stars/beginners-exercises/readme.md

 This repository contains exercises for the beginners group.

-Each folder represens a subject, inside them there's a `readme.md` file containing the actual exercises and a `solutions/` folder with the possible solutions.
+Each folder represents a subject, inside them there's a `readme.md` file containing the actual exercises and a `solutions/` folder with the possible solutions.

 The solutions files are called `exercise_<number_for_solution>.rb`.
 To run these solutions you can do so by typing `ruby <topic_folder>/solutions/exercise_<number_for_solution>.rb`.